mikedaltonmtl/pizza/README.md

 ## Setup

+If you'd like to install this project locally, follow these steps:

 - Clone the project from the GitHub repository <https://github.com/mikedaltonmtl/pizza/>.

 - Install dependencies with `npm install`.

-- Type `> node express.js` to run the development server.
+- Type `node express.js` to run the development server.

 - Open the page <http://localhost:8000> in your browser and enjoy!